orsty3001/Basic-AGM-Lead-Acid-Battery-Float-Charger/README.md

 For maintaining a healthy car battery with a 25 W panel, PWM is:
 Simpler
 More reliable outdoors
-Nearly as efficient for this use-case
+Nearly as efficient for this use case
 Much easier to implement without a custom buck converter The design focuses on long-term reliability, low idle power, and easy DIY assembly.